Roman Baths, Beirut: Overview

 The Roman Baths is an ancient Roman thermae or bath site inside the Roman city of Berytus.
 It was discovered in 1968–1969 and underwent major renovation in the mid-1990s.

 The archaeological ruin of one of the baths has been preserved and is occasionally used as a performance space, thus reflecting the ancient traditions of the site.
 One of the baths is used as an artistic performance and concert space.
 The modern site is also home to Mediterranean-style gardens that contain a variety of medicinal plants once used in bathing balms.

 The Roman bathhouse was a meeting place for all citizens.
 It had four major bath chambers.
 The bather moved from warm to hot baths, through rooms of varying temperatures.
 Located under the floor, the heating system (hypocaust) allowed the air, warmed by wood fires in adjacent vaults, to circulate between pillars of terracotta disks that heated the marble floor; terracotta pipes in the walls allowed the air to rise up to the ceiling.
 Water from the boiler fed the marble-tiled pools in the hot room (caldarium), and a large stone basin (labrum) contained cool water for the bathers’ use.
 The bathing routine ended with a body massage of therapeutic oils.
 The high vaulted, spacious halls of the bathhouse also accommodated performances of jesters and musicians.

 History

 The Berytus Baths were discovered in 1968, then underwent major renovation in the mid-1990s.
 Roman Berytus had four major bath complexes (thermae) and the first was created in the early first century under Augustus.
-An intricate network of lead or clay pipes and channels distributed the water from the cisterns external to the Baths to the various pools of the Roman Baths.

-In the second century was probably visited by the emperor Hadrian.
 The terrible Berytus earthquake of 551 AD destroyed all the baths.